OptiView XG Network Analysis Tablet - Key Use Case: Performance Testing

 - Wireless Analysis – Integrated tools for deploying, troubleshooting and securing 802.11a/b/g/n/ac WLANs

-- Network Infrastructure Analysis – Automated discovery, mapping, analysis and guided troubleshooting of your network infrastructure
+- Network Analysis – Automated discovery, mapping, analysis and guided troubleshooting of your network infrastructure

 - Traffic and Packet Analysis – The ONLY tablet with 10 Gbps "On the wire" analysis

-- Performance Testing – Conduct network assessments, validate new infrastructure and devices, test service provider SLAs and QoS, and troubleshoot problems from end to end, at up to a full line-rate of 10 Gbps
+- Performance Testing – Troubleshoot problems from end-to-end, conduct network assessments, validate new infrastructure and devices, and test service provider SLAs and QoS at up to a full line-rate of 10 Gbps

 The wireless companion to nGeniusONE for full WLAN lifecycle management and troubleshooting network infrastructures